SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

 # SharePoint Embedded billing

 SharePoint Embedded is a consumption-based Pay-as-you-go (PAYG) offering meaning you pay only for what you use.
 SharePoint Embedded provides two billing models which the tenant developing the SharePoint Embedded application can select for respective container types, tailoring it to their unique business requirements.
-The two billing models are
+The two billing models are Standard and Pass-through billing.

 ### Standard